bennetthamilton/CS444/projects/proj3/README.md

 _[Title and Description]_

-Practice implementing the Producer and Consumer Model and semaphores.
+Practice implementing the Producer and Consumer Model using semaphores.

 The producers will add "events" to a queue, and the consumers will remove them.
 (In this case, our "events" are just integers.)